makersacademy/bowling-challenge/README.md

 $ cd bowling-challenge
 $ google-chrome SpecRunner.html
 ```
-The last command can be changed to use the browser of your preference.
-This is going to open the test on the browser as you can see in the image below:
+The last command above can be changed in order to use the browser of your preference.
+The command will open the tests on the browser as you can see in the image below:

 ![Jasmine](http://s19.postimg.org/o6cfhak1f/Jasmine.png)